therod/theminimalistcoder/app/posts/2012-11-09-railsgirlszurich.md

 ---
 title: "Rails Girls Zurich, thoughts"
-image: "railsgirlszurich.jpg"
 ---

 Last weekend I attended the first Rails Girls event in Zurich, Switzerland as a coach.
-I was blown away by the amazing organisation, huge amount of motivation and passion.

-After getting over my hangover on Sunday, I instantly knew that I wanted to stay involved and try to improve the quality of future Rails Girls happenings around the world.

-This blog post is my first try at improving the
-Rails Girls movement which is already pretty strong.
+I was blown away by the amazing organisation, huge amount of motivation and passion.After getting over my hangover on Sunday, I instantly knew that I wanted to stay involved and try to improve the quality of future Rails Girls happenings around the world.
+This blog post is my first try at improving the Rails Girls movement which is already pretty strong.

 While the organisers and coaches did a great job, there were still some things that bothered me personally and I think could be improved.
 This feedback is strictly targeted at the event that happened on November 2. and 3. in Zurich.
 I am aware that every Rails Girls event is unique and different in each country, so these *issues* may be completely irrelevant if compared to any other event.

-Disclaimer: The opinions written down here are my own.
-You don’t have to agree with them and if that should be the case, please leave a comment!
+<b>Disclaimer</b>: The opinions written down here are my own.
+You don’t have
+to agree with them and if that should be the case, please leave a comment!
 I would love to hear your opinions and (constructive) critics!